 No one has perfect control over what appears on a search for their name online.
 I’m not currently on the first page for my name, one of the curses of having a very common name.
 But since I’m not exactly going for the guru thing I’ve never stressed about getting my name up there in the rankings.

 But the factors you do control you should take into consideration.
-Look over how you’re presenting yourself on social networks and anywhere else you appear online.
+Look at how you’re presenting yourself on social networks and anywhere else you appear online.
 Work at home jobs will mostly be concerned with your professionalism, and depending on the position you’re applying for these things can be quite relevant.

 Keep It Professional

-One important thing to do when you’re looking for a job online is to make sure you give a professional appearance with the information you do provide.
+One important thing to do when you’re looking for a job online is to make sure you give a professional appearance with the information you provide.
 This means you don’t want to have an email address that’s fun to have socially but might make a potential employer lose interest in you.
 An email address based on your name is best for most purposes, and it can be nice to keep your job hunting emails separate from the usual personal stuff anyhow.

 Potential employers also aren’t going to be interested in your home situation.
 Even if they’re hiring you for a home based position, they don’t need to know about your kids or how you’re going to handle caring for them while you work.
 That’s your problem and the expectation is that you’ll handle it.